WordPress/gutenberg/CONTRIBUTING.md

 ### On A Remote Server

 Open a terminal (or if on Windows, a command prompt) and navigate to the repository you cloned.
 Now type `npm install` to get the dependencies all set up.
 Once that finishes, you can type `npm run build`.
-You can now upload the entire repository to your `wp-content/plugins` directory on your webserver and activate the plugin from the WordPress admin.
+You can now upload the entire repository to your `wp-content/plugins` directory on your web server and activate the plugin from the WordPress admin.

 You can also type `npm run package-plugin` which will run the two commands above and create a zip file automatically for you which you can use to install Gutenberg through the WordPress admin.